martezdaniel/photo-gallery/README.md

 This project is developed and designed for both desktop and mobile view, and will be updated in the future with more galleries and possibly with updated designs and features.

-Feel free to view my code in this repo to view what sources I used to help me along to way, as well as my comments throughout my CSS and JS code that explain the purpose of what my code does.
+Feel free to view my code in this repository.
+Sources I used to help me along the way are in both my CSS files, and in my JavaScript file.
+I've also provided comments within parts of my code to explain the purpose of what the code does.

+Thank you for checking out my work!